 Classical Guitar Music in Printed Collections, an online, continuously-updateable index to classical guitar repertoire in published collections and anthologies, including 28 publications as of February 2014.

 Hymn Tune Index, a searchable index of all hymn tunes printed anywhere in the world with English-language texts up to 1820, and their publication history up to that date.
 Based on the printed, four-volume Hymn Tune Index: A Census of English-Language Hymn Tunes in Printed Sources from 1535 to 1820, (Oxford:, 1998), by Prof. Nicholas Temperley of the University of Illinois at Urbana-Champaign.
 Available in the Reading Room reference collection at ML128.H8.T46 1998.

 Printed Sacred Music in Europe, 1500-1750 "The scope of the present database is to cover all sacred music printed in Europe, 1500-1800.
 It comprises the data collected in the 'Bibliografia della musica sacra pubblicata in Italia fra il 1500 e il 1725 circa' (Venice, Fondazione Cini)."

 Renaissance Liturgical Imprints: A Census (RELICS) is a database of information about worship books printed before 1601, including information on over 13,000 titles, mostly in US libraries, compiled under the direction of Prof. David Crawford, University of Michigan.

 RISM A/II and A/I. Over 1,010,000 records of historic music materials, by ca. 30,000 composers indexed and bibliographically described by specialists (as of May 2015).
 A resource that is continuously growing (ca. 30,000 new records per year), it contains significant collections from libraries and archives worldwide.
-It provides documentation primarily of music manuscripts (originating between 1600 – 1800, i.e., all of RISM series A/II) and contains documentation of printed music as well, emphasizing individual prints issued before 1800 (i.e., includes all of series A/I) and anthologies issued between 1500 and 1550 (consisting of revised entries from series B/I) In short, it contains a listing of an estimated 1/3 of extant music manuscripts worldwide to 1800 and approximately 60% of all extant prints worldwide to 1800 with ca. 30,000 composers represented.
+It provides documentation primarily of music manuscripts (originating between 1600 – 1800, i.e., all of RISM series A/II) and contains documentation of printed music as well, emphasizing individual prints issued before 1800 (i.e., includes all of series A/I) and anthologies issued between 1500 and 1550 (consisting of revised entries from series B/I).

 RISM B/I: Index of composers, an index of composers in the Répertoire International des Sources Musicales/ International Inventory of Musical Sources, Series B/I: Recueils imprimes : XVIe-XVIIe siecles. (pdf)